mgierada/lazydocker.nvim/README.md

 ## ⚡️Requirements

-It should work with any fairly modern neovim tech stack.
+It should work with any fairly modern neovim version.
 I tested that for the following:

 - `neovim` >= 0.9 and nightly 0.10-dev releases
 - `lazydocker` >= 0.21.1

 ## 💻 Installation

 Make sure you have `lazydocker` up and running.
-The in-depth installing walkthrough is perfectly described in that (here)[https://github.com/jesseduffield/lazydocker].
+The in-depth installing walkthrough is perfectly described in that [here](https://github.com/jesseduffield/lazydocker).

 For a quick start: